 The best tool at your disposal for cooking smoked pulled pork is a pellet smoker.
 With plenty of space, and easy and consistent temperature control, it’s a worry-free experience and also enables optimal smoke flavor.
 Fans within the smoker will circulate the heat and wood pellet smoke all around the meat while cooking it evenly.

-A slow cooker is the best indoor appliance for cooking pulled pork, because it can maintain a consistently low temperature.
+While a Traeger is the best way to cook pork shoulder outside, a slow cooker is the best indoor appliance for making pulled pork because it can maintain a consistently low temperature.
 However, you'll have to add a couple of extra steps to approximate the flavor and texture of wood-smoked pulled pork.

 You won't naturally get the appetizing brown bark and crispy bits that you achieve from wood smoking.
 You can brown the pork in a cast iron skillet before you put it in the slow cooker to give it a more attractive look.
 You also won't get wood-fired flavor.